 According to the Alabama Center for Real Estate, the months of supply of houses on the market (as of November 2020) was just 1.4, an indication of how strong the sellers market in Mobile currently is.
 A housing market balance between buyers and sellers normally has about a 6 month supply, with anything less tipping in favor of sellers.

 Climate, culture, economy, job growth and an affordable cost of living are some of the reasons why so many people and businesses are investing in this Gulf Coast city located between New Orleans and St. Petersburg, Florida.

 Founded back in 1702, Mobile is the oldest city in Alabama and has always played a significant role in the state’s economic growth.

 Today, the metro area is home to industry growth sectors such as aerospace, transportation, and retail.
 Mobile is often called a miniature melting pot, thanks to the dynamic mix of French, Spanish, British, Creole, Greek, and African cultures.

 Read on to learn why investing in rental property in Mobile, Alabama is looking very attractive in 2021.

 With about 413,000 residents, the population of Mobile County has stayed more or less the same over the past five years.
 Predictability is a factor that all real estate investors look for, and Mobile definitely delivers.
 Even though population growth in Alabama is slowing down, inbound international migration to coastal counties like Mobile is on the rise.

 - Mobile has a city population of just over 195,000 people and nearly 414,000 residents in the metropolitan area.

-- Over the last ten years the population of Mobile has increased by just 0.1%, according to the U.S. Census Bureau.
+- Over the last ten years the population of Mobile has remained the same, according to the U.S. Census Bureau.

 - The population base of Mobile County is projected to grow by nearly 26,000 people by 2040, making it the 2nd-largest county in Alabama, according to the University of Alabama Center for Business & Economic Research.